 -Submit your student immunization records.
 In accordance with NYS law, all new students must submit proof of immunization and their health records to the Health and Wellness Center.
 You must sign a meningitis info sheet (pdf).
 Failure to do either one or both of these in a timely manner automatically results in disenrollment of the student.
 There are no refunds for students who fail to comply with this state law.

-Complete an orientation reservation form online where you can submit payment to guarantee your place.
+-Complete an orientation reservation form online where you can submit payment to guarantee your place.
 THIS PROGRAM IS REQUIRED FOR ALL INCOMING STUDENTS.
 The fee includes materials, programs and services, lunch and refreshments.
 Transfer students will have their own distinct program.
 Transfer students should complete the online reservation form but SHOULD NOT SUBMIT PAYMENT IN ANY FORM as they will be emailed further instructions at a later date.